Why didn’t my resin cure?

 This is a problem that resin newbies and seasoned professionals alike run into from time to time.
-Here are a few trouble areas where you should evaluate in case you’re asking yourself, “Why is my resin sticky?”
+Here are a few trouble areas you should evaluate in case you’re asking yourself, “Why didn’t my resin cure?”

 1. How old is your resin?

 Only purchase enough resin that you can comfortably use within half of the expected shelf life.
 Eventually, moisture may collect in your bottles, which will affect how it cures.